How can I access research classification systems and/or research topic analyses?

 ANZSRC Fields of Research (FoR)

-• Developed by the Australian Bureau of Statistics and Statistics New Zealand
+• Hierarchical codes (2-, 4-, and 6-digit) developed by the Australian Bureau of Statistics and Stats NZ

-• Widely used in research assessment and funding
+• Widely used in research funding and assessment exercises

-• University of Manchester outputs are classified under ANZSRC in Altmetric Explorer and SciVal platforms
+• University of Manchester outputs are classified using ANZSRC in Altmetric Explorer and SciVal platforms

 SciVal Topics and Topic Clusters